Cheap Flights to Berlin (BER)

 What is the cheapest month to fly to Berlin from the US?

 January–February offer the lowest fares at $420–550 RT from the East Coast.
 November is also affordable.
-Summer (June–September) and Christmas market season (December) are peak with fares 40–60% higher.
+Summer (June–September) and Christmas market season (December) is peak, with fares substantially higher.

 Are there nonstop flights from the US to Berlin?